rlee0525/TechnicalConceptsForInterviews/HashTableCollisionResolution.md

 `["apple", "bat", "car", "ant"]`

 But doing this requires us to first check the 1st index, then the 2nd, and finally, we arrive at the 3rd index, where we find free space!
-As you can see, insertion, deletion, and lookup have devolved to  `O(n)` in the worst case!
-Bleh!
+As you can see, insertion, deletion, and lookup have devolved to  `O(n)` in the worst case.

+And what happens when we want to insert "dog" into the list now?
+It would hash to index 3, but since "ant" now occupies that space, it must go to index 4.
+This is called **clustering.**

+#### Quadratic Probing

+As you might have noticed, when we *probe* the array for an empty index, we are probing by a *linear* factor, in this case, 1.
+We simply take the hash index and add 1 to it repeatedly until we find an empty index.
+But we could also probe by a quadratic factor, but adding to the hashed index the successive outputs of a quadratic polynomial IE:

+`H + 1^2, H + 2^2, H + 3^2`

+Where `H` is the result originally given by the hashing function.
+This results in less clustering than linear probing.
+This only really matters though if your data set is sufficiently large.

 ### Separate Chaining

+*Separate chaining,* most commonly uses linked lists at each index:

+`[{"ant" => "apple"}, {"bat"}, {"car"}]`

+Where `=>` represents a pointer to the next node in the list.
+Using this method, we can simply insert new elements at the head of each list, should there be a collision.

+In the worst case, insertion, lookup, and deletion become `O(n/k)` where `k` is the size of the hash table.

+If `k` is a constant, then `O(n/k)` is really just `O(n)`, but in the real world,  `O(n/k)` is a huge improvement over  `O(n)`